Monday, August 13, 2012

 Wednesday, July 11, 2012

-NO CHILD LEFT BEHIND: solemn but never serious
+NO CHILD LEFT BEHIND: solemn but hardly serious

 No Child Left Behind seems to be quietly fading away.
 Since Congress cannot, or will not, reform this reform, President Obama is killing it off with waivers.
 Do this and that and we'll let you sidetrack NCLB.